Appleeyes/Staff-Attendance/README.md

 - Automatically calculate the salary earned for each staff member based on their attendance.
 - Automatically calculate the salary deducted for each staff member based on their absence.
 - List all staff members and their respective attendance and salary details.
+- Reset data for the next months usage.

 ## Technologies Used